shah-zeb-naveed/data-structures-and-algorithms/README.md

    - Whenever we must work with a set of elements (emails) that are connected (belong to the same user), we should always consider visualizing our input as a graph.
 In this problem, converting the input into a graph will facilitate the process of merging two accounts.
     - Any problem that involves merging connected components (accounts) is a natural fit for DFS or the Disjoint Set Union (DSU) data structure.
   - **Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.**
+  - If you're aiming to merge or combine elements, consider using connected components algorithms.